subconsciousnetwork/subtext/rfcs/template.md

 - Feature: (fill me in with a descriptive name prefixed with today's date `2021-05-22 My Feature Name`)
 - RFC PR: (fill me in with link to PR)
-- Rust Issue: (fill me in with link to issue, if any)
+- Issue: (fill me in with link to issue, if any)

 ## Summary